Requirements for approved training and equipment

 You pay a fee per sprayer

 If you have several sprayers, each sprayer needs to be approved separately at a cost of SEK 100 per sprayer.
-If you have a sprayer that is connected to several spraying ramps at, for example, a greenhouse, this is counted as one sprayer and you pay one fee.
+If you have a sprayer that is connected to several spraying ramps at, for example, in a greenhouse, this is counted as one sprayer and you pay one fee.

 Equipment that must be approved

 If you intend to use the sprayer to spray plant protection products professionally, it shall be approved.
 This then also applies to the nozzles, manometers, filters, strainers, devices for tank cleaning and other accessories that are necessary for the equipment to function efficiently.
-The requirement for approved equipment also applies if you only use the sprayer in organic farming
+The requirement for approved equipment also applies if you only use the sprayer in organic farming.

 Derogations from the requirement of approval